ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/Indexes/indexes-overview.markdown

 * Indexes are at the heart of RavenDB's efficiency and should be understood before indexes and queries are defined in production.
   Although they remove a lot of the burden from the queries, indexes utilize machine resources behind the scenes.
   This should be considered when defining indexes and queries.

+/// - todo...
+ * To accelerate queries, RavenDB [indexes](../../indexes/creating-and-deploying) can process various calculations, filters and conversions behind the scenes so that the data is already processed and ready for queries.

+*  Furthermore, indexes only scan and process the entire specified dataset once.
+   After the initial scan, they only need to process specific data as it is modified, added or deleted.
+///

 * Indexes can be created:
   * From Studio